Skip to main content

 2. The chat client renders an approval prompt (see the reference app's approval card).

-3. The same user who initiated the stream posts the decision to POST /api/agent/approve:
+3. The same user who initiated the stream posts the decision to POST /api/agents/approve:

 Content-Type: application/json